mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 mkdir example && cd example
 ```

-Next, download the Nix flake, the file that defines the Nix development environment:
+Next, download or copy this Nix flake, the file that defines the Nix development environment:

 {{<inline-file filename="flake.nix" language="nix">}}